 There are many atmospheric variable such as temperature, rainfall and evapotranspiration that are analyzed for the determination of climate change.
 According to the study, the condition like droughts, floods and cyclone are the indicators of changing climates.
 The increasing of greenhouse emission is also one of the evidence.
 There are following section that are undertaken for the climate change.

 Temperature

-The increase in the temperature is the main cause of changes in the hydrological cycle due to which increase in the evaporation and rainfall.
-The pattern of rainfall is changed due to the changes in the temperature, and temporal distribution of runoff, soil moisture, and groundwater reserves as well as the frequency of occurrence of droughts and floods are also change because of the temperature.
+The change in the hydrological cycle is due to the increase in temperature, which increase evaporation and hence rainfall.
 Remote sensing devices are used to derive and observe the rainfall as a factor of climate changes.